UCT-EE-OCW/EEE3096S-2023/README.md

 # EEE3096S-WorkPackages-2023
 Repository of Workpackages for EEE3096/5S course 2023

-The Lab manual contains all details.
+The practical manuals contain all further details.

 ## Work Packages
 1. Work Package 1